 What is a preferred walk-on?

 Being a preferred walk-on means something different depending on the division and program, though.
-In NCAA Division 1, walk-ons typically don’t see much playing time and are less likely to receive an athletic scholarship in subsequent years.
-It is best to have clear communication with the college coach to understand playing and scholarship opportunities.
+In Division 1, walk-ons typically don’t see much playing time and are less likely to receive an athletic scholarship in subsequent years.
+The role of walk-ons may change with the new NCAA roster limits, but the exact effect is unseen – be sure to communicate with college coaches about these changes.

 Do college basketball teams have tryouts?